DAIvdetango/Tableau-project/README.md

 ## Project Concept

 The project was developed as part of a task for a transportation ministry department.
 The objective was to analyze flight data from various airlines and airports, compare their performance, and identify outliers in terms of delays and cancellations.
-The dashboard provides insights into patterns such as excessive taxi times at certain airports, which could be addressed by adjusting schedules.
+The dashboard provides insights into patterns and potential causes of flight delays, offering actionable recommendations to improve operational efficiency and reduce disruptions.

 ---